Sign in

 Regional Tas is made up of Launceston (C), Derwent Valley (M), Brighton (M), West Tamar (M), Huon Valley (M), Dorset (M), Devonport (C), Waratah-Wynyard (M), Northern Midlands (M), Burnie (C), Central Coast (M) (Tas.), West Coast (M), Meander Valley (M), Kingborough (M), Break O'Day (M), George Town (M), Sorell (M), Kentish (M), Southern Midlands (M), Tasman (M), Glamorgan-Spring Bay (M), Latrobe (M) (Tas.), Circular Head (M), Glenorchy (C), Flinders (M) (Tas.), and King Island (M).

-Living in Regional Tas
+Living in Regional Tas in May 2025

 Regional Tas Overall Liveability Index